 You are NOT on the Franklin County official website, you are on Deeds.com, a private website that is not affiliated with any government agency.

-The recorder is responsible for maintaining real property records in Franklin County.
+The Clerk of the Circuit and County Court is responsible for recording and maintaining real property records in Franklin County.